 How to check your refrigerator temperature

-Use a refrigerator thermometer to check that the air temperature in the refrigerator is at 35-38 F and the freezer is at zero F or below.
-The temperature of the food in your refrigerator should be 40 F or lower, as measured with a food thermometer.
+Use a refrigerator thermometer to check that the air temperature in the refrigerator is at 35-38 degrees F and the freezer is at zero degrees F or below.
+The temperature of the food in your refrigerator should be 40 degrees F or lower, as measured with a food thermometer.

 To check the refrigerator temperature: